Getting Started

 Flexible

 NServiceBus endpoints can be hosted anywhere code can be executed, such as in a Windows Service, a Docker container, or in the cloud with Azure or AWS.
-Endpoints can be run on a variety of platforms.
+Endpoints can run on a variety of platforms.

 NServiceBus works with many different technology stacks, offering choices for transport and persistence.
 Out of the box, defaults are provided for serialization, dependency injection, and logging.
 These defaults can be overridden if a specific technology is required.